llb4689/FL/src/README.md

 Metrics Saving: Functionality to save training metrics (loss and accuracy) to CSV files for analysis.

+Poisoning/Unpoisoning Scripts: For poisoning and unpoisoning clients.

 ## Metrics and Visualization

 Individual metrics such as loss and accuracy are stored in seperate csv files during training of the FL system.
 This is done by writing a line to the csv file which contains the loss and accuracy of that client for that round.

 This files can be found in the results folder.
 They will be in no_attack if no clients have been poisoned and they will be in attack if clients have been poisoned.

-For exmaple, the metrics of the client with user id 3 will be stored in data3.csv.

 The average of all clients are stored in a csv file named averages.csv.
 This is computed in compute.py by reading all of the individual metrics for each round and taking the average of those metrics.

 Visualization takes place in the form of graphs.
 All of the graphs that are created are done so in compute.py

-Each individual metric has two graphs assiocated with it, a graph that shows the loss for that client for each round and one that shows the accuracy for each round.
+There are two graphs, one that shows the average loss per round between all of the clients(average_loss_plot) and one that shows the average accuracy per round between all of the clients(average_accuracy_plot).

-For example, client 3's loss graph will be named client3_loss_plot.
-It's accuracy graph will be named client3_accuracy_plot.

-There are also two more graphs, one that shows the average loss per round between all of the clients(average_loss_plot) and one that shows the average accuracy per round between all of the clients(average_accuracy_plot).
+There are two more graphs, one that shows all the clients loss per round (all_clients_accuracy_plot), and one that shows all the clients accuracy per round (all_clients_loss_plot).